slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Students are allowed to become experts

 A fact that a student got the diploma doesn't mean he has mastered the skill.
-It just means that his tutor believes in it.
+It just means that their tutor believes in it.
 However the tutor can be wrong.
 For example, if the tutor himself doesn't posess such skill, or he didn't verified the skill proficiency of tutee by the adequete number of tasks, or the tutee can simply forget the skill.
 To maintain the good quality of education our system uses experts who verify diplomas and have a right to reward students with "A" grade or with any other type of reward.
 At the beginning of the lesson there is only one expert - the master teacher who runs and controls all the lesson.
 He is not able to verify all diplomas as it requires too much times.
 But he can delegate such position to few experts from students that got the diploma on the studied skill.
 The teacher verify that students that want to be experts posses the skill.
 If some of them fail the verification the teacher gets reimbursement from a tutor who issued the diploma.
 Those who passed such verification start to play **an expert role**.

 ### Experts earn money via searching for low quality skills